 - We will thoroughly evaluate every service dog candidate to ensure training can be efficient.
 Dogs known to have shown aggression, resource guarding, substantial fear, or are known difficult to handle for routine grooming and veterinary care are not candidates for service dog work.

-- Only a very small percentage of client's existing dogs pass our multi-step evaluation process and qualify for our Service Dog training program.
+- Only a limited number of client's existing dogs pass our evaluation and qualify for our Service Dog training program.
 Please do not go and get a dog in hopes that it may be a good Service dog.
 Allow our experienced trainers to assist with acquiring a dog to become your Service Dog and chances of success will be greatly increased.

 Potential Service Dog candidates will be evaluated for temperment, prior training and aptitude for learning.